Monongahela Incline: History

 Monongahela Incline (right) and the Monongahela Freight Incline (left) in 1905.
 The latter has been demolished.

-Pittsburgh's expanding industrial base in 1860 created a huge demand for labor, attracting mainly German immigrants to the region.
-This created a serious housing shortage as industry occupied most of the flat lands adjacent to the South Side of the Monongahela River, leaving only the steep, surrounding hillsides of Mt.
-Washington, or "Coal Hill", for housing.
-However, travel between the "hill" and other areas was hindered by the steep terrain and a lack of public transport or good roads.

-The predominantly German immigrants who settled on Mt.
+In the 1860s, Pittsburgh's expanding industrial base created a huge demand for labor, attracting mainly German immigrants to the region.
+This created a serious housing shortage, as industry occupied most of the flat lands adjacent to the south bank of the Monongahela River, leaving only the steep, surrounding hillsides of Mount Washington, or "Coal Hill", for housing.
+Travel between the "hill" and other areas was hindered by the steep terrain and a lack of public transport or good roads.
+The German immigrants who settled on Mt.
 Washington, remembering the Seilbahnen (cable cars) of their former country, proposed construction of inclines along the face of Coal Hill.

-Prussian-born engineer John Endres of Cincinnati, Ohio was commissioned to design the Monongahela Incline, which opened on May 28, 1870, as the first for passenger use.
+Prussian-born engineer John Endres of Cincinnati was commissioned to design the Monongahela Incline, which opened on May 28, 1870, as the first for passenger use.
 On the first day, some 944 fares were collected.
-But the second day, 4,174 people rode the incline and it became a success.
-He was assisted by his American-born daughter, Caroline Endres, who was educated in Europe and became one of the first women engineers in this country.
+On the second day, 4,174 people rode the incline and it became a success.
+Endres was assisted by his American-born daughter, Caroline Endres, who became one of the first women engineers in the United States.

 Earlier inclines were used to transport coal in the Pittsburgh area, including the Kirk Lewis incline on Mt.
 Washington, and the Ormsby mine gravity plane in nearby Birmingham, which was later annexed to the city of Pittsburgh.

 The Monongahela Incline was listed on the National Register of Historic Places in 1974.
 Both it and the Duquesne Incline were recognized in 1977 as Historic Mechanical Engineering Landmarks by the American Society of Mechanical Engineers (ASME).
 That year the two inclines served a total of more than one million commuters and tourists annually.

-In the 21st century, the Monongahela Incline is operated by Pittsburgh Regional Transit, which operates the rest of Allegheny County's transit system.
-Transfers can be made between the incline, light rail, and buses free of additional charge.
+In the 21st century, the Monongahela Incline is operated by Pittsburgh Regional Transit.
+Transfers can be made between the incline, light rail, and buses free of charge.
 It serves both commuters and visitors, and is a popular tourist attraction.

 On February 2, 2019, flooding caused by a broken city water main forced the incline to close.
-The extensive repairs took time to complete, but the incline reopened 13 weeks later on May 10, 2019.
+The incline reopened on May 10.